Semtech (NASDAQ:SMTC) Updates Q4 2022 Earnings Guidance

 Semtech (NASDAQ:SMTC) updated its fourth quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.650-$0.730 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.660.
 The company issued revenue guidance of $184 million-$194 million, compared to the consensus revenue estimate of $187.02 million.

-A number of brokerages have weighed in on SMTC.
-Needham & Company LLC boosted their price target on Semtech from $86.00 to $88.00 and gave the stock a buy rating in a research report on Thursday, September 2nd.
-B. Riley upped their target price on Semtech from $97.00 to $105.00 and gave the company a buy rating in a research report on Monday.
-Susquehanna reaffirmed a hold rating and issued a $71.00 target price on shares of Semtech in a research report on Monday, August 30th.
-Oppenheimer upped their target price on Semtech from $85.00 to $100.00 and gave the company an outperform rating in a research report on Monday, November 22nd.
-Finally, Cowen upped their target price on Semtech from $50.00 to $55.00 and gave the company an outperform rating in a research report on Monday, August 23rd.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and eight have assigned a buy rating to the company.
-According to data from MarketBeat, Semtech has a consensus rating of Buy and an average price target of $83.27.
+A number of equities analysts recently weighed in on the company.
+Piper Sandler lifted their price target on Semtech from $90.00 to $95.00 and gave the stock an overweight rating in a research note on Thursday, December 2nd.
+Susquehanna Bancshares raised their price objective on Semtech from $75.00 to $83.00 and gave the stock a neutral rating in a research report on Thursday, December 2nd.
+Susquehanna raised their price objective on Semtech from $75.00 to $83.00 and gave the stock a neutral rating in a research report on Thursday, December 2nd.
+Needham & Company LLC raised their price objective on Semtech from $86.00 to $88.00 and gave the stock a buy rating in a research report on Thursday, September 2nd.
+Finally, Wells Fargo & Company restated a buy rating and set a $85.00 price objective on shares of Semtech in a research report on Friday, October 15th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and eight have assigned a buy rating to the company.
+According to data from MarketBeat, Semtech currently has an average rating of Buy and a consensus price target of $86.45.

-In other news, CFO Emeka Chukwu sold 890 shares of the stock in a transaction on Friday, October 8th.
-The stock was sold at an average price of $78.53, for a total value of $69,891.70.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, VP Alisair Fulton sold 1,350 shares of the stock in a transaction on Wednesday, October 13th.
-The shares were sold at an average price of $75.61, for a total value of $102,073.50.
+In other news, VP Alisair Fulton sold 1,350 shares of the business’s stock in a transaction that occurred on Wednesday, October 13th.
+The stock was sold at an average price of $75.61, for a total transaction of $102,073.50.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director Ye Jane Li sold 6,749 shares of the business’s stock in a transaction that occurred on Tuesday, September 14th.
+The shares were sold at an average price of $76.35, for a total value of $515,286.15.
 The disclosure for this sale can be found here.
-Insiders have sold 21,826 shares of company stock valued at $1,671,743 over the last 90 days.
-Corporate insiders own 1.30% of the company’s stock.
+Over the last ninety days, insiders sold 14,380 shares of company stock worth $1,147,064.
+Company insiders own 1.30% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-UBS Group AG increased its holdings in Semtech by 36.5% in the third quarter.
-UBS Group AG now owns 10,737 shares of the semiconductor company’s stock valued at $837,000 after purchasing an additional 2,869 shares during the period.
-LPL Financial LLC grew its holdings in Semtech by 31.4% during the 3rd quarter.
-LPL Financial LLC now owns 14,889 shares of the semiconductor company’s stock worth $1,161,000 after acquiring an additional 3,560 shares during the period.
-Finally, Morgan Stanley grew its holdings in Semtech by 117.6% during the 2nd quarter.
-Morgan Stanley now owns 104,062 shares of the semiconductor company’s stock worth $7,158,000 after acquiring an additional 56,242 shares during the period.
-Institutional investors and hedge funds own 94.87% of the company’s stock.
+A number of large investors have recently made changes to their positions in SMTC.
+UBS Group AG grew its position in Semtech by 36.5% in the third quarter.
+UBS Group AG now owns 10,737 shares of the semiconductor company’s stock valued at $837,000 after acquiring an additional 2,869 shares during the period.
+LPL Financial LLC grew its position in Semtech by 31.4% in the third quarter.
+LPL Financial LLC now owns 14,889 shares of the semiconductor company’s stock valued at $1,161,000 after acquiring an additional 3,560 shares during the period.
+Finally, Morgan Stanley grew its position in Semtech by 117.6% in the second quarter.
+Morgan Stanley now owns 104,062 shares of the semiconductor company’s stock valued at $7,158,000 after acquiring an additional 56,242 shares during the period.
+Hedge funds and other institutional investors own 94.87% of the company’s stock.

 Semtech Company Profile